ConstensouxAlexis/streamlit_docker/README.md

-# streamlit_docker
+#StreamlitDockerDemo
+This is a demo Uber app using streamlit.
-This repository is a project to run a streamlit application on a docker container
+The dockerfile provided is the docker file to build a docker image to run the streamlit app in it